tetrapharmakon/species/index.md

 (Yes, I will refer them as "red" and "big" in the following).

 This website is the logbook of a reading seminar running at [taltech](https://compose.ioc.ee).
 Its focus is not on rigor or completeness.
 Its style is idiosyncratic.
 Its purpose is to collect pointers to the -quite vast- literature on species (while tickling my nitpickery).
+I started drafting this roadmap during the Fall semester of 2021; since then, taltech became an even bigger hub for young category theorists, so time it ripe to popularize the beautiful, beautiful theory of species and operads!

+Feel free to [reach out](mailto:fosco.loregian@gmail.com) with questions or point out references that I might have missed.

 {% for lecture in site.lectures %}
   <article>